-- adding the aggregate amount of any Purchase Payments received by us since the Milestone Date, and - subtracting an amount for each withdrawal that has occurred since that Milestone Date, which is calculated by multiplying the Death Benefit Amount before the withdrawal by the ratio of the amount of each withdrawal that has occurred since that Milestone Date, including any withdrawal charge, to the Contract Value immediately prior to the withdrawal.
-The reduction made, when the Contract Value is less than aggregate Purchase Payments made into the Contract, may be greater than the actual amount withdrawn.
+- adding the aggregate amount of any Purchase Payments received by us since the Milestone Date, and - subtracting an amount for each withdrawal that has occurred since that Milestone Date, which is calculated by multiplying the Death Benefit Amount before the withdrawal by the ratio of the amount of each withdrawal that has occurred since that Milestone Date, to the Contract Value immediately prior to the withdrawal.
+The reduction made, when the Contract Value is less than the Death Benefit Amount, may be greater than the actual amount withdrawn.